 Yes he was.
 When studying Paul’s letters, it is important to consider Paul’s views on important social and cultural institutions of Greco-Roman society.
 One of these institutions was slavery.

 Slavery was an important part of the economy in the Roman empire, and the lives of most slaves were by no means easy.
-You can read about some of this online in Keith Bradley’s Resisting Slavery in Ancient Rome and John Madden’s Slavery in the Roman Empire: Numbers and Origins.
+You can read about some of this online in Keith Bradley’s Resisting Slavery in Ancient Rome.
 Slaves were also integrated within social and family life, as slaves were considered to belong to the “household” as broadly understood in antiquity.
 They were objects owned by their masters and subject to the orders of their masters, but belonged to the “family” at the lowest rung in the ladder.

 Slaves were also subject to punishment for failing to obey their masters, and this could sometimes be quite brutal, as the quotations from Galen and Seneca below indicate.
 It seems that Paul, like other contemporaries, assumed the continued existence of slavery and did not show any signs of calling for its abolishment or even for the manumission (setting free) of slaves.
 When Paul wrote a letter of recommendation on behalf of Onesimus, who was most likely a runaway slave, he did not ask Onesimus’ master, Philemon, to free (manumit) the slave.
 Nor did Paul call for the end of slavery.
 Elsewhere Paul advised that slaves (and others) should remain as they are in light of the present distress and coming end (1 Cor 7:21-24).